Dav Pilkey: Life and career

 The atypical spelling of his first name came when the "e" in "Dave" was left off his name tag while working at Pizza Hut.

 Pilkey graduated from Kent State University.
 He married Sayuri Pilkey in 2005.

-The Adventures of Super Diaper Baby was published in 2002 and was Pilkey's first full complete graphic novel.
+Captain Underpants was published in 1997.
+Later, The Adventures of Super Diaper Baby was published in 2002 and was Pilkey's first full complete graphic novel.
 It appeared at No. 6 on the USA Today bestseller list for all books, both adult and children's, and was also a New York Times bestselling book for Children's Middle Grade.
 The first Super Diaper Baby graphic novel was published with Scholastic years before Scholastic created the Graphix imprint.

 Pilkey took a break from writing for a few years to care for his terminally ill father (who died on November 13, 2008), but in 2009 agreed with Scholastic to publish four new books.
-The first two are graphic novels: The Adventures of Ook and Gluk, Kung-Fu Cavemen From the Future, released on August 10, 2010; and Super Diaper Baby 2: Invasion of the Potty Snatchers, released on June 28, 2011.
-Captain Underpants and the Terrifying Re-turn of Tippy Tinkletrousers was released on August 28, 2012, and Captain Underpants and the Revolting Revenge of the Radioactive Robo-Boxers was released in January 2013.
+The first two are graphic novels: The Adventures of Ook and Gluk: Kung-Fu Cavemen from the Future, released on August 10, 2010; and Super Diaper Baby 2: Invasion of the Potty Snatchers, released on June 28, 2011.
+Captain Underpants and the Terrifying Return of Tippy Tinkletrousers was released on August 28, 2012, Captain Underpants and the Revolting Revenge of the Radioactive Robo-Boxers was released on January 15, 2013, Captain Underpants and the Tyrannical Retaliation of the Turbo Toilet 2000 was released on August 26, 2014, and Captain Underpants and the Sensational Saga of Sir Stinks-A-Lot was released on August 25, 2015.
+Additionally, thirteen Dog Man and Cat Kid Comic Club novels have been published since August 30, 2016.

 Pilkey and his wife live on Bainbridge Island, Washington.

-On March 25, 2021, Dav Pilkey announced on his YouTube channel that he and Scholastic will cease further publication of the book The Adventures of Ook and Gluk, and will remove it from retailers and libraries due to some stereotyping of the characters in the book.
+On March 25, 2021, Dav Pilkey announced on his YouTube channel that he and Scholastic would cease further publication of the book The Adventures of Ook and Gluk, and would remove it from retailers and libraries due to some characters in the book being stereotypes.
 Pilkey stated that he intended to showcase diversity, equality, and non-violent conflict resolution.
 He also stated that even unintentional and passive stereotypes are harmful to everyone.
 Pilkey will donate his entire advance, past, and future royalties from the book to organizations promoting diversity that are designed to stop violence against Asians.